 The Maltese and the Maltipoo are small dogs who are full of personality and fun.
 As the Maltese is one-half of the Maltipoo, they are very similar simply because they share the same D.N.A.

-The Maltipoo is slightly different in temperament, in that he is livelier and more active than the Maltese, and therefore he needs slightly more attention.
-He does, however, require much less devotion when it comes to his grooming.
+The Maltipoo is slightly different in temperament in that he is livelier and more active than the Maltese, and therefore he needs slightly more attention.
+However, he requires much less devotion when it comes to his grooming.

 Both breeds are small guys who are bursting with character, so let’s take a closer look at why they are firm family favorites across the world.

 - Weight 4-8 Pounds

 - Energy Average